 The thirst for novelty in the lifestyle can often seem unquenchable.

 There is always a new party to attend.
 A sexy new couple to meet.
 A full swap to enjoy.
 An orgy.
-Girl on girl action.
+Girl-on-girl action.
 A new toy to experience.
 An opportunity to experiment with kink.
 So many fantasies to make into reality!

 The excitement of the lifestyle keeps many couples craving more.
 The list of new erotic things to try differs for every couple.
 As the scope of the choices expands, so can our anxiety that whatever choice we make will deprive us of many others at the same time.
 Our minds shift from the fleeting moment of pleasure to craving the next great thing to come.

-As faithful companion to the FOMO, the feeling of envy bitterly reminds us that others have something that we don’t.
+As a faithful companion to the FOMO, the feeling of envy bitterly reminds us that others have something that we don’t.

 So not only do we feel that we are missing out; we are aware that some other people are experiencing or possessing that very thing we want.